Random Periodic Processes, Periodic Measures and Ergodicity: Poincar e sections and ergodicity with periodicity

 (ii).
 It is easy to see for each Poincar$\acute{e}$ section $L_s$, we have

-This means starting from $x\in L_s$, $ \Phi(k\tau,\omega)x$ returns to the set $L_s$ with probability one at any time being an integral multiple of the period.
-This could be regarded as the Poincar$\rm \acute{e}$ returning map property in the random regime, mirroring the celebrated Poincar$\rm \acute{e}$ mapping in the deterministic case.
+This means starting from $x\in L_s$, $ \Phi(k\tau,\omega)x$ returns to the set $L_s$ with probability one at any time being a multiple integral of the period.
+This could be regarded as the Poincar\'e returning map property in the random regime, mirroring the celebrated Poincar\'e mapping in the deterministic case.
 However, the map $\Phi(k\tau,\omega)$ does not have a fixed point on $L_s$.
-This is very different from the deterministic case.
+This is very different from the deterministic case. \\

 (iii).
-It is worth pointing out that under the condition of existence of periodic measures, the Poincar\'e sections automatically exist.
-To see this, let ${\rm supp} (\rho_s)\subset L_s$.
+It is worth pointing out that under the condition of existence of periodic measures, nontrivial Poincar\'e sections automatically exist.
+To see this, let $L_s:={\rm supp} (\rho_s)$.
 Then for any $t\geq 0$

 This, together with the fact that $0\leq P(t,x, L_{t+s})\leq 1$, implies that